acyhuang/steering-interface/docs/ember-sdk-api.md

 Common SDK exceptions handled:
 - `InferenceAbortedException` - When safety filters abort generation
 - `RateLimitExceeded` - When API rate limits are hit

+## Steering Comparison Workflow

+The steering comparison workflow leverages existing API endpoints but implements a two-step confirmation process on the frontend:

+1. **Apply Pending Changes**
+   - Frontend stores pending feature modifications in VariantContext
+   - Backend endpoints (steer/clear) are called with these pending values
+   - Original response is preserved for comparison

+2. **Generate Comparison**
+   - System generates a new response using the pending feature changes
+   - Both original and steered responses are displayed side-by-side
+   - User selects their preferred response

+3. **Confirm or Cancel Changes**
+   - If steered response is selected: pending changes become permanent
+   - If original response is selected: pending changes are reverted
+   - The selected response becomes the new current response

+This approach allows users to see the direct impact of steering modifications before committing to them, building intuition for how features influence model outputs.